sebranly/simple-bot/README.md

 o: 1 2 3 4 5 6 7 8 9 10
 i: Rocket launch in 3
 o: 1 2 3
-e: loop over thanks to a variable to change and display its value after each iteration
+e: loops over thanks to a variable by changing and displaying its value after each iteration
 ```

 ```
 i: Who is sebranly
 o: He's the author of this simple bot, well he made me ("author" is bold)
-e: shows that we can use HTML tags to format the bot answer
+e: shows that we can use HTML tags to format the bot's answer
 ```

 ```